 The initial diagnostic evaluation costs $165.
 Subsequent visits are $90 each.
-There is a 10% discount for payment at the time of service.
 I accept cash, checks or major credit cards.
 I offer payment plans, if needed, to make treatment possible.

 Is acupuncture covered by insurance?

 Some insurance plans are covering or partially covering acupuncture.
 Check with your employee insurance representative to find out about your particular plan.
 I am a participating provider with the Federal Employee Blue Cross plans.
 I do not participate with any other insurances, but can provide appropriate receipts for you to submit to your insurer.

 How do I schedule an appointment?

 To schedule an appointment, call me at (717) 887-4478.